sebschlicht/plg_system_rimages/README.md

 ## Usage

-The usage of the plugin heavily depends on the [configuration](https://github.com/sebschlicht/plg_system_rimages/wiki/Configuration) of breakpoint packages and breakpoints.
+The usage of the plugin heavily depends on the [configuration](https://github.com/sebschlicht/plg_system_rimages/wiki/Configuration) of breakpoint packages and breakpoints, see examples below.

 You configure breakpoint packages with a CSS selector to tell the plugin which images to compress and/or resize.
-Breakpoints in the package specify which image dimension is desired for which device.
+Breakpoints in the package specify which image dimension is desired for which device size.

 You can configure packages and breakpoints globally or for content (e.g. articles) only.
 Having no breakpoints in a package effectively disables the resize feature for this package.